philippabele/hexagonale-architecture/tutorial/lab2/Exercise2.md

 2. Is a value object a good structure for a relational database?
     1. What are benefits of a value object like the <i>Vin</i>?
 3. How would you describe the relationship between dependency inversion and dependency injection?
-4. How would you describe the single responsibility principles for the following classes
+4. How would you describe the single responsibility principles for the following classes?
+Make two or three bullet points for the scheme _The responsibility of 'NAME' with the stereoytpe 'TYPE' is:_
     1. <i>VehicleController</i>,
     2. <i>VehicleService</i>,
     3. <i>VehicleRepository</i> and
     4. <i>Vehicle</i>

+Example:
+The responsibility of _VehicleController_ with the stereoytpe _Controller_ is:

+* ...
+* ...
+* ...

 [Solution](Exercise2-additional-questions.md)